-National Lacy Dog Association Projects and Partnerships
+National Lacy Dog Association

 As part of our mission to preserve and promote Lacy Dogs as a working breed, the NLDA partners with prominent organizations across the country.
 Whether it's developing a new competitive outlet for our dogs or lending a helping hand to those is need, we are proud to support and represent the working dog community.